phbraga/ss-som/README.md

 2. You must have a parameters file:

-  To run SS-SOM, there is 11 parameters to set:
+  To run SS-SOM, there are 11 parameters to set:

    - a_t
    - lp